 Research the company you use, and if they are a joint Building and Pest Inspector, check their experience, including how long they’ve been a qualified Termite Inspector.
 It is essential the company is insured and complies with the Australian Standard.

 Check out the home yourself as well, so you can identify any potential issues.
-This might include eaten away or deteriorated skirting boards or sloped ceilings from water damage which can be caused by termites.
-Check out around the home too, as any dead wood, stumps or foliage are attractive to termites.
-Discuss these issues with both your realtor and your Building and Pest Inspectors prior to purchase.
+This might include eaten away or deteriorated skirting boards or sloped ceilings from water damage caused by termites.
+Check out around the home, too, as any dead wood, stumps, or foliage are attractive to termites.
+Discuss these issues with your realtor and your Building and Pest Inspectors before purchase.

-Attend the inspection so you can learn of any potential issues first-hand which will allow you to understand the report delivered by the inspectors.
+Attend the inspection to learn of any potential issues first-hand, which will allow you to understand the report delivered by the inspectors.
 While you’re there, you’ll also see the areas the inspectors check.
-This should include both the home, the property and fence line to identify current or potential termite issues.
+This should include the home, the property and the fence line to identify current or potential termite issues.

 Your dream home could be anything between $500,000 to $1 million or more, so another few hundred dollars on a second opinion is a small price to pay to ensure you’re making a smart purchase.
-If you don’t feel satisfied with your Pre-Purchase Building and Pest Inspection reports you can call the inspectors to ask further questions or engage another company for a second opinion.
+Suppose you don’t feel satisfied with your Pre-Purchase Building and Pest Inspection reports.
+In that case, you can call the inspectors to ask further questions or engage another company for a second opinion.
 Paying for another inspection is nothing compared to what might be a long-term mortgage on a structurally compromised home.

-ABOUT GC PEST CONTROL: GC Pest Control is a genuine and professional pest control company based on the Gold Coast, with 60 years’ combined experience of helping customers with their pest control needs.
-The company, which has operated for around seven years, specialises in all-things pest control, servicing residential and commercial properties.
+We are an affordable and professional pest control company based on the Gold Coast, with 60 years combined experience.
+The company, which has operated for around seven years, specialises in pest control, servicing residential and commercial properties.